Ever wondered what happens when you move into a new build property?

 We are lucky the fitter works for Karndean, and knows his stuff.
 He tells me they’re currently looking for test sites for a new product that works on my type of floor.
 A quick call to his boss, and it’s all sorted.
 They’ll come back on Wednesday with the new underlay and I’ll be the first customer to have it in the UK.
 I’m just happy I’ll have a kitchen floor!

 Monday: Prep for Carpets

 The carpet fitters arrive, to start putting down grippers and underlay.
 Most of the carpets will go down tomorrow, but we’ve been advised to wait and only put down the stairs and landing carpet once we’ve moved in.
 It avoids lots of trampling by men in boots.

 The Story Homes site manager calls to let me know they’ve replaced the shower screen.
 It’s nice to feel like they’re checking in and fixing stuff quickly.

 An early start today – the carpet fitter arrives at the house before 9am.

 At 10am our surveyor arrives.
 We booked a snagging survey through a company called New Build Inspections.
 It was quite expensive (just under £500) but considering the cost of the house, it feels worthwhile.
-I felt it was better to have done before flooring and furniture might obscure any issues.

 The carpets have been laid now in the bedrooms and lounge.
 We’ve gone for quite a sturdy wool blend carpet.
 The guy in the carpet shop thought I was mad looking for a match to coffee.
 But that’s the thing that gets spilled on my floors more than anything else!